GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 `impl Ctx + ...` they cannot construct, and lifetimes keep them from stashing handles in node state.

-That is the property the design is for, and reaching it is work rather than a consequence.
-Type identity is stamped on every layout field and checked where layouts are built and where the safe builders write, which is the enforcement this rests on.
-What is not yet closed, and is tracked as such: a producer whose layout was never installed writes through a path that assumes the inline width, an owned record replays against a caller-supplied layout it does not check, and the record stack's own bounds check is a debug assertion while its buffer can be reset under live records.
-Each is reachable from safe code, so the claim above holds by the discipline of the generated code and not yet by construction.
-The direction is to replace the emitted raw operations with a small set of checked surfaces, so that the remaining unsafe is the erased glue and the wiring-computed byte plans, where it is irreducible.
+That is the property the design is for, and the enforcement now rests on construction at the seams that used to be open.
+Type identity is stamped on every layout field and on the element write, and both participate in layout equality, so the union's shared-element assertion and the identity-forwarding decision distinguish same-shape different-type layouts.
+Retiring the inline register-return path in favor of always-spill removed the one producer that wrote without an installed layout.
+Serving closes only through a frame claim's own methods, whose proof cannot be minted elsewhere, and assertion reads go through an owned capture at the node's declared layout rather than raw frame reads.
+Serving lifetimes make an arena-resident value inexpressible beyond its evaluation in safe code, and an arena move is keyed by the park's static type, so a mistyped or unkeyed reference declines into the clone path instead of moving foreign bytes.
+What remains unsafe is the irreducible core, the erased glue and the wiring-computed byte plans, plus a small tracked set of open seams of which the hoist mask's positional contract is the last soundness-relevant survivor; an adversarial audit round over every safety contract is scheduled before this lands upstream.

 # Drawbacks